How to Choose the Right Flooring for Your Entire Home

 What flooring material is best for homes with pets and young children?

 Luxury vinyl plank (LVP) and laminate are ideal for active families with pets and children.
 Both materials offer scratch resistance, waterproof protection, and easy cleaning—crucial for managing accidents and daily messes.
 Sealed tile is also excellent for bathrooms and kitchens, though harder surfaces can be uncomfortable for pets' joints.
 Avoid high-maintenance materials, such as carpet or unsealed wood, in these situations.
+Search for flooring contractors near you to get personalized recommendations for your household.

 How long does flooring typically last, and when should I consider replacement?